thijsDieperink/strad-md-infra/setup/proxyVBox/README.md

 Below, steps are defined to implement this scenario.
 1. Create proxy node
-   - Create a separate VM and run the worker node dependencies according to the steps described in the main README
+   - Create a separate VM and run the worker node dependencies according to the steps described in the README of the basicLocal folder
    - Change the *docker-compose-proxy.yml* file for the one in the */external* folder
    - Create a */config* folder and add the *proxy.yml* file from the */external* folder
    - Spin up the proxy with command `branectl start proxy -f docker-compose-proxy.yml`